espenwaaga/doc/docs/how-to-guides/observability/metrics/push.md

             namespace: nais-system
     ```

-## 2. Add metrics to your application
+## 2. Send metrics to your application

 ```java
 package io.prometheus.client.it.pushgateway;